darrylpoh/payment-backend/readme.md

-## Instructions to run the backend codes (in the `backend` folder)
+## Instructions to run the backend codes (in the `/backend` folder)
 1. run `npm install` to install all the dependencies
-2. create `.env` file & `credentials.json` refer to telegram for the files content
+2. create `.env` and `credential.json` file in the `/backend` directory

-### To run the server using firebase (not recommended because of missing logs)
-2. run `npm run serve` to start the server
-3. url for localhost is `http://127.0.0.1:5001/tech-series-regine-carry/us-central1/api/`

-### To run server locally
-1. run `npm run start` to start the server
+3. run `npm run start` to start the backend server
-2. Docs for localhost is `https://docs.google.com/document/d/183sZqbtpXqbrqgz5rFoyRaijUKITZBdK9lQlhySiZ6o/edit`

-## Instructions to run the frontend codes
+## Instructions to run the frontend codes (in the `/wallet_frontend` folder)
 1. run `npm install` if you haven't done so for backend
-2. To start the development server and run the web page locally, run `npm start`
+2. To start the development server and run the web page locally, run `npm run start`

-## If you face the error of "Cannot find module 'stripe'"
-1. run `npm install stripe`
+## Testing of the Stripe API
+- Email: Any valid email
+- Card number: 4242 4242 4242 4242
+- Expiry date: Any valid future date (e.g. 12/34)
+- CVC: Any 3-digit number (or 4-digit for American Express card) (e.g. 123)
+- Name: Any